MSine/DnD_Character_Creator/README.md

 # DnD_Character_Creator
-A site for creating a character
+A site for creating a character and character sheet for it